 - 4 tablespoons pure maple syrup

-- 1/2 cup water
+- ½ cup water

 - 1 bay leaf

-- 1 1/2 teaspoons minced fresh thyme leaves (or 1/2 teaspoon dried thyme leaves)
+- 1 ½ teaspoons minced fresh thyme leaves or ½ teaspoon dried thyme leaves

 - 1 teaspoon salt

-- 1/2 teaspoon ground marjoram
+- ½ teaspoon ground marjoram

-- 1/4 teaspoon ground black pepper
+- ¼ teaspoon black pepper

 - 1 pinch ground cloves

-- 1 large semi-firm sweet-tart apple, peeled, cored, and thinly sliced
+- 1 large semi-firm sweet-tart apple peeled, cored, and thinly sliced

-- Minced fresh parsley, for garnish (optional)
+- Minced fresh parsley for garnish (optional)

 - Cook the egg noodles according to the package directions; drain and set aside.

-- Heat 2 tablespoons butter in a 5-quart lidded pot over medium to medium-high heat; add the mushrooms and cook until browned, about 7 to 10 minutes, stirring occasionally.
+- Heat 2 tablespoons butter in a 5-quart lidded pot over medium to medium-high heat.
+Add the mushrooms and cook until browned, about 7 to 10 minutes, stirring occasionally.
 Transfer the mushrooms to a bowl and set aside.

 - Cover the pot and cook until the veggies are softened about halfway, about 10 minutes, stirring occasionally.
-After 10 minutes of cooking, add the apple and sauerkraut and continue cooking until everything is tender, about 10 minutes more.
+After 10 minutes of cooking, add the sauerkraut and apple, and continue cooking until everything is tender, about 10 minutes more.

-- Preheat the oven to 375F; butter a 9 by 13-inch casserole dish or 8 individual-sized gratin dishes.
+- Preheat the oven to 375F.
+Butter a 9 by 13-inch casserole dish or 8 individual-sized gratin dishes.
 Pour the casserole into the dish (or dishes) and bake until it starts to turn a little golden on top, about 20 minutes in a large dish or 10 minutes in individual dishes.